This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 During your surgery:

 Your healthcare providers make 1 or more incisions in your chest.
 Your heart is connected to a heart-lung bypass machine.
 The machine does the work of your heart and lungs while healthcare providers work on your valve.
 Your old aortic valve is removed and replaced with a tissue valve or mechanical valve.
 Healthcare providers may put wires your chest that stay there in for a short time after surgery.
 The wires can be used to improve your heartbeat.
 The bypass machine is removed, and your own heart and lungs start working again.
 The incision in your chest is closed with wire and stitches.

 You are taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
+Healthcare providers will watch you very closely.
 A bandage is used to cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.
-A caregiver may remove the bandage shortly after surgery to check the incision.
-Do not get out of bed until your caregiver says it is OK.
+A healthcare provider may remove the bandage shortly after surgery to check the incision.
+Do not get out of bed until your healthcare provider says it is OK.
 Your family may be allowed to visit you in the ICU for a short visit several times a day.

 Oxygen and a ventilator:

 You may need extra oxygen when waking up and for a day or two after surgery.
-Caregivers may leave an endotracheal tube (ET tube) in your throat.
+Healthcare providers may leave an endotracheal tube (ET tube) in your throat.
 Oxygen can be given through the ET tube by a breathing machine called a ventilator.
 After the ET tube is taken out, you may still need oxygen.
 The oxygen may be given through a plastic mask over your mouth and nose.
 Oxygen may also be given through nasal prongs (short, thin tubes in your nose).

 Pulmonary artery catheter: